 Unlike the young festival, the Ister-days, or the day of the Danube, looks back on decades of history.

-This event built on the city’s traditions, nationalities and folk music is one of the most visited programs in Szentendre.
-At the festival organised at the Danube Promenade and the Postman Beach we can spend hours on sport events, skill competitions, concerts and boat trips.
+This event,built on the city’s traditions, nationalities, and folk music,is one of themost visited programs in Szentendre.
+At the festival organized at the Danube Promenade and Postman Beach, we can spend hours on sport events, skill competitions, concerts, and boat trips.

-Without doubt, the most spectacular part of the festival is the candle floating on the Danube on a Saturday night, which coates the already beautiful city in an unmatching atmosphere.
+Without a doubt, the most spectacular part of the festival is the candle floating on the Danube on a Saturday night, which envelopes the already beautiful city in an unmatched atmosphere.

 Szentendre Day-and-Night festival

-Gastro programmes, concerts, sightseeing walks, street festivals, markets await people who want to peek, to one of the most interesting programs of the year.
+Gastro programs, concerts, sightseeing walks, street festivals, markets await people who want to peek, to one of the most interesting programs of the year.

 Why do I recommend for you to check out Szentendre?